 Of course, there are possible complications of heel spur surgery, including nerve pain, permanent numbness in that area, infection, recurring heel pain and scarring.
 If the plantar fascia is released, a common surgical method, there’s a risk of foot cramps, stress fractures, tendonitis and instability.

-7 Natural Solutions for Healing a Heel Spur
+7 Natural Treatments for a Heel Spur

 Magnesium is an essential mineral for bone formation and utilizing calcium.
 More than half of the magnesium in the human body is stored in the bones, and it’s required by the body for protein synthesis, nerve function and the production of the antioxidant glutathione.